machitgarha/limesurvey-rest-api/README.md

 - 🖹 **Properly documented.** With the help of a proper OpenAPI spec, an up-to-date documentation is always in front of your eyes.
 It should help you even if you're not familiar with LS core.

-- 🔍 **Strong validation.** Plus automatic spec-based validation thanks to [openapi-psr7-validator](https://github.com/thephpleague/openapi-psr7-validator), it relies on validations done by the core (and providing extra validations when needed).
+- 🔍 **Strong validation.** Plus automatic spec-based validation (which is cached for performance) thanks to [openapi-psr7-validator](https://github.com/thephpleague/openapi-psr7-validator), it relies on validations done by the core (and providing extra validations when needed).
 It also supports the LS permission model.

 - 📦 **Docker-ready.** It auto-registers and activates itself on LimeSurvey, e.g. making it easy to be used in [limesurvey-docker](https://github.com/adamzammit/limesurvey-docker).

-And more: Handling errors is easy, and the spec is cached for performance.
+## Requirements

+- LimeSurvey >= 5.3
+- PHP >= 7.2

 ## License